 Memorable Manitobans: Hubert A. Garnier (1903-1987)

-Born at Chasseneuil, France, he came to Winnipeg with his family around 1913.
-He studied at the Winnipeg School of Art, Civic Art Institute in Chicago, and the University of British Columbia.
-Before returning to Winnipeg, he apprenticed with artists in Paris (1923), New York, and Chicago, including Gutzon Borglum, the sculptor who directed the carving of Mount Rushmore in South Dakota.
+He studied art at the Winnipeg School of Art, Civic Art Institute in Chicago, and the University of British Columbia.
+Before returning to Winnipeg, he apprenticed in 1923 and 1924 with artists in Paris, New York, and Chicago, including Gutzon Borglum, the sculptor who directed the carving of Mount Rushmore in South Dakota.
+In 1932-1934, he studied anatomy at Vancouver under artist Charles Marega during a night course given to medical students at the University of British Columbia.

 Belgian War Memorial, City of Winnipeg Historical Buildings Committee, January 1995.